ohmtal/TomsOldFMComposerReloaded/README.md

 # TomsOldFMComposerReloaded

-I started the editor to edit various objects.
-Currently it's my sound editor for sound effects and my own frequency modulation format (from the 90s)
+It's a sound editor for sound effects and my own frequency modulation format [.fmi, .fms] (from the 90s)

 ---